jepstein-eagle/adaptable/packages/adaptable/readme/functions/column-filter-function.md

 # Column Filter (AdaptableFunction)

-The Column Filter ([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `ColumnFilter`) Function facilitates creating powerful, dynamic filters for any column in AdapTable.
+The Column Filter  Function facilitates creating powerful, dynamic filters for any column in AdapTable.

 It also provides a way for users to see at a glance which columns have filters applied to them, together with an option to clear them (or turn them into reusable [User Filters](./user-filter-function.md)).